GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 - [AdapNet: Adaptive Semantic Segmentation in Adverse Environmental Conditions](http://ais.informatik.uni-freiburg.de/publications/papers/valada17icra.pdf) Modifies the ResNet50 architecture by performing the lower resolution processing using a multi-scale strategy with atrous convolutions.
 This is a slightly modified version using bilinear upscaling instead of transposed convolutions as I found it gave better results.

 - [ICNet for Real-Time Semantic Segmentation on High-Resolution Images](https://arxiv.org/abs/1704.08545).
 Proposes a compressed-PSPNet-based image cascade network (ICNet) that incorporates multi-resolution branches under proper label guidance to address this challenge.
-Most of the processing is done at low resolution for high speed and the multi-scale auxillary loss helps get an accurate model.
+Most of the processing is done at low resolution for high speed and the multi-scale auxillary loss helps get an accurate model. **Note that for this model, I have implemented the network but have not integrated its training yet**

 - [Encoder-Decoder with Atrous Separable Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1802.02611).
 This is the DeepLabV3+ network which adds a Decoder module on top of the regular DeepLabV3 model.

 - [DenseASPP for Semantic Segmentation in Street Scenes](http://openaccess.thecvf.com/content_cvpr_2018/html/Yang_DenseASPP_for_Semantic_CVPR_2018_paper.html).
 Combines many different scales using dilated convolution but with dense connections

 - [Dense Decoder Shortcut Connections for Single-Pass Semantic Segmentation](http://openaccess.thecvf.com/content_cvpr_2018/html/Bilinski_Dense_Decoder_Shortcut_CVPR_2018_paper.html).
 Dense Decoder Shorcut Connections using dense connectivity in the decoder stage of the segmentation model. **Note: this network takes a bit of extra time to load due to the construction of the ResNeXt blocks**

+- [BiSeNet: Bilateral Segmentation Network for Real-time Semantic Segmentation](https://arxiv.org/abs/1808.00897).
+BiSeNet use a Spatial Path with a small stride to preserve the spatial information and generate high-resolution features while having a parallel Context Path with a fast downsampling strategy to obtain sufficient receptive field.

 - Or make your own and plug and play!